ValentinViennot/mindthegapblog/content/posts/welcome/index.md

 One of my earliest experiences with the Internet was as a teenager, when I actually didn't have network access at home.
 Though, I was determined to connect to the Internet.
 So I tried to remember and reproduce the IP and DNS configuration from the computers at school.
-No need to say: it did't work!
+No need to say: it did't work.

 Looking back, I'm grateful that I didn't have access to this powerful, unlimited resource too early in my life.
 It gave me the time to be bored.